-Students who decide that a leave of absence is necessary must petition for such status through your advisor and ultimately the Department Chair.
+If you decide that a leave of absence is necessary, you must petition for such status through your advisor and, ultimately, the Department Chair.
 Such petitions must state the reasons for requesting a leave of absence and present a plan for completing the remainder of the doctoral program.
-The plan must include a timetable specifying when course and program requirements will be completed.
-The Department Chair will not consider any request for a leave until the student, in conjunction with his/her advisor, submits such a plan.
+The plan must include a timetable specifying when the course and program requirements will be completed.
+The Department Chair will not consider any request for leave until you, in conjunction with your advisor, submits such a plan.

-The student will file a Graduate Leave Status form (GLS) through their myWSU account.
-GLS is only awarded once in a student's degree career.
+You will file a Graduate Leave Status form (GLS) through your myWSU account.
+Please note that GLS is only awarded once in your degree career.

-For those who have passed their preliminary examination and are not required to be enrolled for visa or other required enrollment purposes, you may choose to go on Continual Doctoral Degree Status (CDS).
-Please read up on requirements and eligibility in the Graduate School PP - Chapter 5.A.2.a.
-Please note: this does not extend your time to degree; you are expected to make a plan with your advisor & committee, to keep communication open and progress on your dissertation.
+If you have passed your preliminary examination and are not required to be enrolled for a visa or other required enrollment purposes, you may choose to go on Continual Doctoral Degree Status (CDS).
+Please read up on requirements and eligibility in the Graduate School Policies and Procedures (Chapter 5.A.2.a).
+Please note that this does not extend your time to degree; you are expected to make a plan with your advisor and committee, to keep communication open and progress on your dissertation.